defold/doc/docs/en/manuals/message-passing.md

 ![Message passing structure](images/message_passing/message_passing_structure.png)

 ::: sidenote
 The content of this example lives in two separate files.
 There is one file for the main bootstrap collection and one for the collection with the id "level".
 However, file names _do not matter_ in Defold.
-The identity you assign instances does.
+The identity you assign to instances does.
 :::

 The game contains a few simple mechanics that require communication between the objects: